 As harmonic functions defined on $\Real^m\setminus B_R$, $h_{ij}$ has a well-known expansion.
 By comparing with \eqref{eqn:maywrite}, we obtain a set of coefficients $A_{ijk}$ (with $A_{ijk}=A_{jik}$) such that

-As discussed in the introduction, when the metric $g$ admits some nontrivial isometric action of a finite group $\Gamma$, it is known that $A_{ijk}$ must vanish.
+As discussed in Section \ref{sec:intro}, when the metric $g$ admits some nontrivial isometric action of a finite group $\Gamma$, it is known that $A_{ijk}$ must vanish.
 Here we do not assume this additional symmetry.
-Instead of proving the vanishing of $A_{ijk}$ directly, we show the existence {\it another} coordinate in which the metric expansion has vanishing $m-1$ order term.
+Instead of proving the vanishing of $A_{ijk}$ directly, we show the existence of {\it another} coordinate in which the metric expansion has vanishing $m-1$ order term.